Salable/node-sdk/docs/versioned_docs/version-3.2.0/plans/get-checkout-link.md

 _Type:_ `string`

-Plan `uuid` of the plan you wish to retrieve
+The `uuid` of the Plan to return the Currencies from

 ##### queryParams (_required_)